nixondanielj/joust-0/README.md

 This repository contains the core components of the Onshore Jousts system and is the starting point for all new jousts.

-Folder structure is as follows:
+Folder structure for new jousts is as follows:
  * /src (contains all starting code)
  * /res (contains necessary resources: images, xml files, etc.)
  * /data (contains any required SQL or database files)